A capitalized representation of the string.

 Case transformations aren’t guaranteed to be symmetrical or to produce strings of the same lengths as the originals.
 See

-lowercased for an example.
+lowercase for an example.

 This property performs the canonical (non-localized) mapping.
 It is suitable for programming operations that require stable results not depending on the current locale.